-A commercial invoice is the primary document used for detailing the price, value and quantity of goods being sold.
+A commercial invoice is a primary document used for detailing the price, value, and quantity of goods being sold.
 It is the document used to determine taxes and duties and is required for a package to clear customers.
 For this reason, it is the most important document needed when you're shipping internationally.

 Commercial invoices are important for both B2B and B2C companies.
 Shipping to foreign destinations can be tricky, but as long as you provide the proper documents, it will go smoothly.

 Besides getting your package through customs, commercial invoices help you: